patinthehat/BackoffLib/readme.md

 ### License

 `BackoffLib` is open source software, available under the MIT license.
-See the LICENSE file for more information.
+See the <a href="LICENSE">LICENSE</a> file for more information.